mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 Some of these conversions will result in configuration drift in Terraform.

-You can migrate from Serverless instances and Shared-tier clusters manually before March 2025.
+You can migrate from Serverless instances and Shared-tier clusters manually before autoconversion.

 **--> NOTE:** We recommend waiting until March 2025 or later for Serverless instances and Shared-tier clusters to autoconvert.